319th Reconnaissance Wing: Operation Noble Eagle

-Modern Era
+Unmanned aerial vehicle

 In March 2011, pursuant to a Base Realignment and Closure decision, the wing lost its operational manned flying mission and was redesignated the 319th Air Base Wing.
 May 26, 2011 the wing received its first RQ-4 Global Hawk.

 In September, remotely piloted aircraft operations commenced when the 69th Reconnaissance Group of Air Combat Command, flying the RQ-4 Global Hawk, was activated at Grand Forks.
 Although the 69th is assigned to the 9th Reconnaissance Wing at Beale Air Force Base, California, it receives administrative and logistics support from the 319th.
 69th Reconnaissance Group reached another milestone August 7, 2012 with its first flight of a Block 40 RQ-4 Global Hawk.

 The Block 40 RQ-4 Global Hawk features a multiplatform radar technology insertion program (MP-RTIP) active electronically scanned array (AESA) radar with air-to-surface capability that provides wide-area surveillance of stationary and moving targets.

 In recognizing that the wing's mission was now to support this mission, on 13 June 2017, the 319th was reassigned from Air Mobility Command to Air Combat Command.

 On 28 June 2019 the 319th Air Base Wing was redesignated the 319th Reconnaissance Wing.
 The wing was one of only three "super tanker" wings in the United States Air Force.